gridscale/gsclient-js/README.md

 client.Server.setDefaults( requestoptions );
 ```
-You can also Use the Options in a Single request to Filter you Objects
+You can also use the options in a single request to filter your objects

 ```js
 client.Server.list({